Vicky-niazi/Data-Analysis/README.md

 # Hospital Emergency Room Dashboard
 🎯 ## Objective:
-To track employee attendance, leave patterns, and remote work trends.
-This dashboard provides HR teams with insights to improve workforce planning, identify high absenteeism periods, and support efficient staffing decisions.
+To monitor and improve emergency room performance by analyzing patient flow, wait times, peak hours, and resource allocation.
+The dashboard helps hospital management make data-driven decisions to enhance patient care and optimize staff scheduling.
 📄 ## Description:
 This dashboard provides a comprehensive view of the emergency room activity in a hospital.
 It tracks patient inflow, response times, resource utilization, and key metrics to improve decision-making and operational efficiency.